Annual Scientific Report 2020

 The project builds upon extensive sets of longitudinal follow-up studies spanning up to 25 years.
 These studies include data on both diseases as separate clinical outcomes and contain information on genetics and metabolomics to brain structure assessed by imaging, and cognition.
 An essential concept of the project is that stroke and Alzheimer’s disease are sequential diseases with overlapping pathophysiological mechanisms and shared risk factors.
 The project focuses particularly on finding common mechanisms to reveal when and how these diverge to cause either stroke, Alzheimer’s disease, or both.

-Major progress has already been achieved in genetics and metabolomics analyses, finding candidate genes and metabolites causing either disease, or acting as a link between them.
+Major progress has been achieved in genetics and metabolomics analyses, finding candidate genes and metabolites causing either disease or acting as a link between them.
 Effects of compensatory mechanisms were studied using epidemiological research.
 Imaging studies revealed and validated the conclusion that amyloid and the volume of particular brain regions can be predictors of disease pathology and may be suitable for risk prediction.
-Finally, an in vitro cell culture model which co-cultures endothelial cells neurons, astrocytes, and pericytes to for a functional model of the neurovascular unit and the blood-brain barrier is being developed.
+Finally, an in vitro cell culture model which co-cultures endothelial cells neurons, astrocytes, and pericytes to for a functional model of the neurovascular unit and the blood-brain barrier has successfully been developed.

 The GLINT project